rjsicko/pyvariant/README.md

 ## How to use it

-Before you can use ensembl_map, you will need the appropriate data files on your local filesystem.
+Before you can use ensembl_map, you will need to download the necessary genomic data.

 To download and install Ensembl data, run: